BlueVelvetSackOfGoldPotatoes/handwriting-recognition/Task 1 & 2/README.md

 ```bash
 python main.py path/to/folder_with_jpg/located/somewhere
 ```
-	- where folder contains jpg images of binarized Dead Sea Scrolls
+- The folder should contain jpg images of binarized Dead Sea Scrolls
 - Final txt files can be found in the results folder

 ### Extra scripts